paramireze/paramireze.github.io/_posts/2018-04-19-learning-android-lifecycles.markdown

 {% endhighlight %}

-These are the various lifecycle states that any app can be in.
-They can happen multiple times depending on the users interactions.
-For example, if the user decides to check tinder and open a new window, then the app will execute the `onPause()` then `onStop()` methods.
+Each of these methods are called depending on the user interaction with their device.

-In the latest exercis, we learned how to use the `saveInstanceState()` which will save state information with a collection key-value pairs after the `onPause` and before `onStop()`
+In the latest exercis, we learned how to use the `saveInstanceState()` which will save state information with a collection key-value pairs after the `onPause` and before `onStop()` method call.

-okay fine, this is what we are learning
+In our exercise, we override the `saveInstanceState()` to store query results so that if the user rotates their screen, they do not lose their data.
+Diagram showing lifecycle.

 ![this is a diagram about lifecycles and stuff!]({{ "https://snag.gy/fjncas.jpg" }})